matieber/jobschedulingresearchplatform/README.md

 stdbuf -oL ./launch_emanager_server.sh &> log.txt
 ```

 You might need to (re)build the Android app first (Normapp), which is located under src/emanager_server/Normapp.
-Please check the Android app project build folder.
+Please open the Android app project folder using [Android Studio](https://developer.android.com/studio).

 Please also bear in mind that lock screen behavior should be disabled in the participating mobile devices.